 Dr Paul Wyrwoll

-Paul Wyrwoll is Fellow in the Resources, Environment and Development Department at the ANU Crawford School of Public Policy and Research Fellow at the ANU Institute for Water Futures.
-He is Director of the Centre for Water Economics, Environment and Policy and Convenor of the Master of Environmental Management and Development at the Crawford School.
+Paul Wyrwoll is Fellow in the Resources, Environment and Development Program at the ANU Crawford School of Public Policy and Research Fellow at the ANU Institute for Water Futures.
+He is Director of the Centre for Water Economics, Environment and Policy at the Crawford School.

 Previously, Paul was Research Fellow at the ANU Centre for Climate and Energy Policy, General Manager of the Food Energy Environment Water Network, and Managing Editor of the Global Water Forum.
 He has also worked as a consultant on environmental management in the Lower Mekong Basin and as a groundwater technician in the West Australian mining industry.